National Park of Abruzzo, Lazio and Molise

 The idea of the park was generated when the Opi municipality leased five square kilometers of land to a private federation following the First World War.
 The municipality had decided to lease the land for protection of fauna and flora in the area.
 For the next few years, the territory of the park had expanded widely to some of the municipalities located in the neighborhood and by 1923 the park covered an area of around 120 square kilometers and it was then necessary to gain status as a national park.

 In 1933 the Fascist government abolished the park and it was only re-established during the 1950s.
 In the meantime about 12,000 of the park's trees had been cut to supply the country's building boom.
-Under new management in the 1960s the park began to flourish and expand.
+Under new management, in the 1960s, the park began to flourish and expand.
 Once the government saw the economic benefits the park could provide they began to protect its status.

 Today the park is 500 square kilometers in size.

-Abruzzo National Park, Italy.
+Abruzzo National Park, Italy

 The national park of Abruzzo is considered to be one of the most important national parks in Italy mainly because it protects many wildlife species in the region.
-Thousands of visitors each year travel to the national park to be able to spot animals like the Italian wolf and Marsican Brown Bear.
+Thousands of visitors each year travel to the national park to be able to spot animals like the Apennine wolf and Marsican Brown Bear.
 Unfortunately the bear population is reducing rapidly.

 Development in the region has negatively effected the park and its wildlife, as has poaching and the shift from an agricultural-based economy.